Parsankamusa/HNG-INTERSHIP/Stage1/Webserver/README.md

 1. Clone the repository:

-2. Navigate to the project directory:
+2. Navigate to the project directory cd HNG-INTERSHIP/Stage1/Webserver

-3. Install the required dependencies:
+3. Install the required dependencies: pip install -r requirements.txt

 ### Running the API